 Because no humans are involved in this form of fraud detection, machine learning is scalable and consistent, applying the same level of scrutiny to every transaction.

 Unfortunately, this consistency can be a double-edged sword.
 Fraud solutions that rely solely on machine learning can be inflexible.
 Different industries, and even different merchants within the same industry, may experience different

 fraud attempt patterns that slip under the AI’s radar – not to mention new types of fraud that won’t be part of the algorithm’s database until it’s updated.

 Lastly, false declines tend to increase when using only AI/machine learning, since there is no human intuition or analysis.
-A program won’t be able to call a long-time client to get more informatIon, and will instead simply decline the purchase.
+A program won’t be able to call a long time client to get more informatIon; instead, it will instead simply decline the purchase.
 But what if this client was simply shopping online while travelling abroad?
 You’ll lose the sale and possibly the customer, too.

 Fraud Managed Services

 if a fraudulent transaction

 The managed services solution does this by blending a fraud protection strategy, chargeback management strategies, and a team of trained fraud analysts.
 The solution can be used in place of an expensive internal fraud team or to supplement an in-house team, particularly during times of increased sales volumes.